-Earlier this week, fans from around the internet celebrated May the Fourth, also known as “Star Wars Day” and the subsequent “Revenge of the Fifth” to kick off “Star Wars Week.”
+This week, fans from around the internet celebrate May the Fourth, also known as “Star Wars Day” and the subsequent “Revenge of the Fifth” to kick off “Star Wars Week.”
 The pun-based holiday season inspires intense celebration from two of the most raucous fandoms on the internet: Star Wars fans and the People Who Announce That They’ve Never Seen Star Wars.

 - Purposely confusing Star Wars and Star Trek.
 This is always accompanied by the festive explanation that the two fandoms are the exact same thing because they are both science fiction, happen in space, and star Patrick Stewart as Professor James Tiberius Magneto of the planet Vulcan.